ArmandoFerraj/Signal-Prediction/README.md

 -	We explore 6 machine learning algorthms for our model.
 -	Logistic regression, linear discriminant analysis, naïve bayes, classification and regression trees, k nearest negihbors and support vector machines (LR, LDA, NB, CART, LNN, SVM).
 -	We evaluated and compared models using 10 fold cross validation and classification accuracy.
--	It was found that transforming the data, then using SVM produced the best results for this problem.
+-	It was found that transforming the data then using SVM produced the best results for this problem.
--	The libraries used were sci-kit learn, numpy, scipy, pandas and matplotlib
+-	The libraries used were sci-kit learn, numpy, scipy, pandas and matplotlib.

 Objectives:
--	Analyze data.
+-	Analyze data
 -	Evaluate algorithms
 -	Improve accuracy
 -	Finalize model